 Related: 8 Other Uses for Closet Space

 Establish an Office in the Entryway

-Want a desk so low profile you can barely see it?
+Want an office desk with such a low profile you can barely see it?
 Then this design inspiration is for you!
 This tiny home office faces into the kitchen, sitting just below the island countertop.
-Bright white walls and pendant lighting keep the space bright and inviting.
+Crisp white walls and well-planned lighting keep the space bright and inviting.
 To get the look, adopt a minimalist design scheme and keep clutter tucked out of sight.

 Create an Office in Your Cabinets

 We love this idea!
-A simple, modular built-in along a wall of cabinets keeps your office out of sight while you take a snack break or entertain friends on the weekend.
-Extra shelves ensure that books and a printer sit within easy reach.
+A narrow countertop with built-in desk drawers along a wall of cabinets keeps your office out of sight while you take a snack break or entertain friends on the weekend.
+Extra shelves above ensure that books and other home office staples sit within easy reach.

 Conduct Business in the Basement

 Not every office space needs bright natural light and peppy colors.
-If your taste is cozy, even moody, embrace it!
+If your taste is cozy, or even moody, embrace it!
 The best way to pull it off?
-The recessed lighting in this basement office keeps this work space from feeling like a cave, while the wallpaper adds warmth and texture.
+The recessed lighting in this basement office keeps this work space from feeling like a cave, while the neutral color palette adds warmth and texture.

 Embrace the Cozy Eaves of the Attic